epitaciosilva/SO/README.md

-# SO
+# Sistemas Operacionais (SO)
-Trabalhos da disciplina Sistemas Operacionais (SO)
+Trabalhos da disciplina de SO